 Packing your hospital bag should be very simple and doesn’t need a ton of planning.
-The hospital provides a lot of the essentials for both you and baby during your stay so you really won’t need much.
+Hospitals provide a lot of the essentials for both you and baby during your stay so you really won’t need much.

-Majority of new moms overpack the necessities due to a fear of the unknown.
-You rather be overprepared rather than underprepared.
+The majority of new moms overpack the necessities due to a fear of the unknown.
+I think we all rather be overprepared rather than underprepared.
 But because hospitals provide so much for us mommies, there’s a lot you can cross off your list.

-Depending on the kind of hospital you will be delivering at, they will provide more or less all your basic needs for the entire delivery process as well as your stay afterwards.
+Depending on the kind of hospital you will be delivering at, they will provide more or less all your basic needs for the entire delivery process as well as your stay afterward.

 - Hospital Gown

 - Special Underwear and Pads (it’s weird at first but so necessary)